 Explore the stunning tropical Vietnam island Phú Quốc – a side of Vietnam that most people don’t see.
 Soak in the sun and enjoy these 6 things to do in Phú Quốc.

 When you think of Vietnam, you probably think of moody landscapes, thick jungles, and the hectic nature of Hanoi and Ho Chi Minh City.
 Very rarely do people think of tropical islands when considering a trip to Vietnam.

-There are actually quite a few islands that tend to be less touristy than the mainland, because, well, not that many people know about them.
+There are quite a few islands that tend to be less touristy than the mainland because not that many people know about them.
 I finally had my own tropical Vietnamese island experience this year on Phú Quốc.